Generic selectors

 Borg el-Arab Stadium. -photo credit to Africa View Facts @AfricaViewFacts on X

-Completion of the New Administrative Stadium in Egypt demoted Borg el-Arab to the third-largest stadium in Africa.
-With a capacity of 86,000, sits on a 609 sq m parcel of land.
-It was officially opened in 2009 and the Egyptian national team frequently play their matches here.
-The stadium is situated in Amreya with local side Smouha also playing home matches here.
+Completion of New Administrative Stadium in Egypt demoted Borg el-Arab to the third-largest stadium in Africa.
+With a capacity of 86,000, it sits on a 609 sq m parcel of land.
+It was officially opened in 2009, and the Egyptian national team frequently play their matches here.
+The stadium is situated in Amreya, with local side Smouha also playing home matches here.

 Stade des Martyrs – Democratic Republic of Congo – 80,000